 The scenes with Paddington and his aunt and uncle in Peru.
 The're all just so happy together.

-Aunt Millicent tries to comfort Paddington when he worries that no one in London will care for him:
+Aunt Lucy tries to comfort Paddington when he worries that no one in London will care for him:

 "There was once a war in the explorer's country.
 Thousands of children were sent away for safety, left at railway stations with labels around their necks, and unknown families took them in and loved them like their own.
 They will not have forgotten how to treat a stranger."